dmytro-anokhin/url-image/README.md

 **session**

-`URLSession` used to download the image.
+Optional `URLSession` used to download the image.
 Default session is created with `URLSessionConfiguration.default` and `httpMaximumConnectionsPerHost = 1`.

 **delay**

 Delay before `URLImage` fetches the image from cache or starts to download it.
 This is useful to optimize scrolling when displaying  `URLImage` in a `List` view.
 Default is `0.0`.

+**animate**

+Flag indicating if the transition must be animated (from placeholder to the actual image).
+Default is `true`.